 I will re-upload the photos once I get the original edits from Ed, these were downloaded from his facebook album and quality is a little lackluster.

 DISCLAIMER: There are functional hella-flush setups out there.
-Heck, I'm borderline hella-flush, albeit with big, fat, meaty tires.
-My frustration lies with the terms "poke" and "stretch".
-I'm not going to try to describe this phenomenon to you, there is plenty of information out there attainable by a quick search... additionally I've linked a couple sources of information here.
+I’m even borderline hella-flush, albeit with big, fat, meaty tires.
+My frustration lies with the terms “poke” and “stretch”.
+I’m not going to describe this nonsense to you, there is already plenty of attainable information with a little google-fu; I’ve linked a couple sources of information here.

 Gaming?
 Sure.
 Work?
 Sure.
 Both at the same time?
 Absolutely.

 (I’m a bit of a Hulk fanboy and built the machine about 3 days after seeing Avengers.)

 - Case: NZXT Phantom